 The universal lesson of this movie is that happiness can be achieved regardless of who you are.
 And, even though I’m not a huge fan of musicals, I do like the music numbers they portray throughout the movie, including a small tribute to the famous song Sound of Silence (originally by Disturbed) and, my favorite, a duet sung towards the end of the movie True Colors by Justin Timberlake and Anna Kendrick (the voice actors of the main characters).
 This song and scene always made me cry.

 This movie is truly meant to delight, even if the first ten minutes can annoy and turn off those who aren’t 3 years old and below.
 Regardless, I think this is a fantastic movie for not only families but individuals who are not too happy in their current lives.
-I guarantee Trolls will make you smile, laugh, and cry–and sometimes all three.
+I guarantee Trolls will make you smile, laugh, and cry–and sometimes all three at the same time.